SCHLOCK! It’s all schlock, and we had so much fun making them!

 Here are the first five short films I made as a way to learn how to make movies.
 Well, maybe not exactly how Hollywood films were made, but how I could make them with zero funding.

 It was 1989 when I bought my first video camera.
 An SVHS behemoth intended for industrial videos.
 All analog.
-Make too many copies of a tape and the video disintegrated like an ancient relic in sea water.
+Make too many copies of a tape and the video disintegrated like an ancient scroll in sea water.
 Of course, the only way to edit was to make a copy from one tape onto another.
 The only way to add music and voice overs was to record audio live while making a copy.